dr-jts/recipes/treats/bars.md

 Use ¼ c orange liqueur and 1 t orange rind instead of the milk and custard powder to flavour the icing

 ## Stuff
+* 2 c    oatmeal
+* 1 c    brown sugar
+* 1 t    baking powder
 * ½ c    melted margarine
-* 1 c    brown sugar
 * ½ t    vanilla

-* 1 t    baking powder
-* 2 c    oatmeal
+1. Mix dry ingredients

-1. Melt margarine.
-Mix into sugar.
+2. Melt margarine.
+Mix into dry ingredients.
+Mix in vanilla
-1. Mix in rest of ingredients
 1. Press into an ungreased 8” pan
 1. Bake at 325 F for 10-15 min.
 1. Cut into squares before cool